Types of carbon monoxide detector

 Electrical

-The answer to 'types of carbon monoxide detector' is that there are several main types of carbon monoxide (CO) detectors for homes: battery-powered, plug-in, and hardwired.
-Battery-powered detectors are the most common and portable option, while plug-in detectors are convenient and don't require battery changes.
-Hardwired detectors are permanently installed and wired into the home's electrical system, often with battery backup.
+The answer to 'types of carbon monoxide detector' is that there are two main types of carbon monoxide (CO) detectors for homes: battery-powered and plug-in.
+Battery-powered CO detectors are portable and can be placed in different rooms, while plug-in detectors are hardwired into your home's electrical system.
+Both types use sensors to detect the presence of CO gas and sound an alarm to alert you to the danger.

 Step-by-Step Guide